Purchasing books from the links provided on this page will produce affilliate income that will help to support this site.

 This book explores the history of wildlife television in post-war Britain.
 It revolves around the role of David Attenborough, whose career as a broadcaster and natural history filmmaker has shaped British wildlife television.

 The book discusses aspects of Attenborough's professional biography and also explores elements of the institutional history of the BBC-from the early 1960s, when it was at its most powerful, to the 2000s, when its future is uncertain.
 It focuses primarily on the wildlife 'making-of' documentary genre, which is used to trace how television progressively became a participant in the production of knowledge about nature.
 With the inclusion of analysis of television programmes, first-hand accounts, BBC archival material and, most notably, interviews with David Attenborough, this volume follows the development of the professional culture of wildlife broadcasting as it has been portrayed in public.

 It will be of interest to wildlife television amateurs, historians of British television and students in science communication.

 The British Wildlife Photography Awards were established to recognise the talents of wildlife photographers of all nationalities practising in Britain, whilst at the same time highlighting the great wealth and diversity of Britain's natural history.
 The driving motivation to set up the Awards evolved through the nation's growing awareness of the local environment and the need for its protection.

-Now in its fifth year, this highly acclaimed and unique wildlife photography competition has captivated the nation with outstanding and beautiful imagery.
+This highly acclaimed and unique wildlife photography competition has captivated the nation with outstanding and beautiful imagery.
 It is a celebration of British wildlife as well as a showcase for nature photographers, both amateur and professional.